-Dr Penny Ding (PhD) is Lecturer of Chinese Studies in the Department of Modern Languages and Cultures (MLC) and UK Deputy Director of the Confucius Institute (CI) at the University of Liverpool.
+Dr Penny Ding (PhD) is a Senior Lecturer of Chinese Studies in the Department of Languages, Cultures and Film (LCF) and UK Deputy Director of the Confucius Institute (CI) at the University of Liverpool.

 Dr Ding Studies received her BA degree in English Language and Literature at Qufu Teachers University, and studied her Masters in English linguistics at Beijing Foreign Studies University (BFSU).
 In 2008 she received her PhD in the School of English, University of Nottingham UK, under the supervision of Professor Zoltán Dörnyei.